-We depend on a small number of suppliers for raw materials, components and subassemblies.
+We depend on our suppliers, including sole source suppliers, for critical raw materials, components and subassemblies.
 If our suppliers do not deliver their products to us, we would be unable to deliver our products to our customers.

 Our products are complex and require raw materials, components and subassemblies having a high degree of reliability, accuracy and performance.
 We rely on subcontractors to manufacture many of these components and subassemblies and we rely on sole source suppliers for many components and raw materials.
 As a result, we are exposed to a number of significant risks, including: